 How to use Autofac for Dependency Injection in ASP.NET MVC

-Autofac is an IoC container for Microsoft .NET.
-It manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity
+Autofac is a popular dependency injection container for .NET applications, it's an IoC container for Microsoft .NET.
+It manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity.

 I will create a simple sample allows you access to your database